mahajan07/Azure_RAG/README.md

-# 🚀 Retrieval Augmented Generation (RAG) with Azure – By Dewank Mahajan
+# 🚀 Retrieval Augmented Generation (RAG) with Azure

 A **production-ready RAG pipeline** built with: